Quick and Easy Tips on How to Get Traffic to Your Blog

-- Firstly, a good heading tells a story- it’s relatable.
-Usually talking about a person in the headline grabs readers’ attention more than simply stating what the article is about.
+- A story – Usually talking about a person in the headline grabs readers’ attention more than simply stating what the article is about.

-- Thirdly, to create an excellent headline, you have to be a little bit polarizing.
-The reader must either completely agree or disagree.
+- Challenging – Challenge a popular opinion.
 If someone agrees they will want to read your work and if someone disagrees they will be tempted to read.
-This is a kind of clickbait but it will get readers to your page and they will read your quality article.
+This is a kind of clickbait, but it will get readers to your page, and they will read your quality article.

-- Longer posts make it easier to keep your posts timeless as you can easily include backleads and organic links
+- Longer posts make it easier to keep your posts timeless as you can easily include backlinks and organic links

 - Longer posts make you look like more of an expert because your readers will find all the information on your page.
 They won’t have to look for information in another blog post.